There's nothing like homemade peach pie recipe! The scent of fresh peaches baking in a flaky, buttery crust is enough to make your mouth water.

 Refrigerator: Store the baked peach pie recipe in the refrigerator for up to 3 days.
 You can either cover it with aluminum foil but I personally love these Pie Carriers.

-- SPILL-PROOF CARRIER : Our set of 2 pie keepers have a strong seal to secure the dome and lid.
+- SET OF 2 SPILL-PROOF CARRIERS : Our set of 2 pie keepers have a strong seal to secure the dome and lid.
 Great for bake sales and gatherings.
 Sold on Amazon for almost 3 years

 Freezer: Place the pie either baked or unbaked wrapped first in aluminum foil and then placed in an airtight container for up to 3 months.